 That may become the case for an estimated 1.2 million taxpayers who have not filed their 2015 tax return, according to the Internal Revenue Service.
 They are owed $1.4 billion, the agency says.

 The IRS estimates that the median potential refunds for 2015 is $879.
 Generally, taxpayers have only a three-year window to claim a tax refund.
 If they don’t make the deadline, the money goes to the Treasury Department.
 Taxpayers also have to file their returns for 2016 and 2017.
 To collect their refunds, these taxpayers must file their 2015 tax returns no later than this year’s tax deadline, April 15.
-If you live in Maine and Massachusetts you have until April 17 to file your 2015 return.
+If you live in Maine or Massachusetts you have until April 17 to file your 2015 return.

 “Students, part-time workers and many others may have overlooked filing for 2015,” said IRS Commissioner Charles Rettig.
 “And there’s no penalty for filing a late return if you’re due a refund.”